ghassenghouibi/BOT-SC2/README.md

 IA :

-This is a Smart Agent to play StarCraft II written in python
+This is an Agent to play StarCraft II written in python3

+The bot use pysc2 version 2.0.1 And play in the zerg team

 You have to install Pysc2 from https://github.com/deepmind/pysc2 Or pip3 install pysc2